mirabud/robotics-project-1/README.md

    ```bash
    source ~/ros2_ws/install/setup.bash
    ```
-   Set parameter of the turtelbot model:
+   Set parameter for the robot model you want to use.
+There are three different models `waffle`, `burger` and `marses`:

+   E.g.
    ```bash
    export TURTLEBOT3_MODEL=waffle
    ```